gregberge/loadable-components/README.md

 The main difference between these two libraries is the server-side rendering approach:

-* `react-loadable` requires a babel plugin.
+* `react-loadable` requires a webpack plugin and a babel plugin.
 I think it's too complicated and we should not rely on it.
 * `react-async-component` has a better approach, analyzing tree + context, it also rely on another library.
 I like the idea but not the API.

 `loadable-components` has a simpler approach, it relies on [dynamic-import-specification](https://github.com/tc39/proposal-dynamic-import) and assumes that [it is working for node and Webpack](https://babeljs.io/docs/plugins/syntax-dynamic-import/).
 Then it analyzes the tree server-side and waiting for every modules to be loaded.
 Client-side it loads modules before rendering the application.
 The API is as simple as possible, no context, no magic variable.